elixir-saas/phx-hook/packages/textarea/README.md

 * `data-max-height`: An integer value in pixels used to constrain the height of the textarea.
 Overrides `defaultMaxHeight`.
 * `data-submit-on-enter`: If present, the form containing the textarea will be submitted when the `"Enter"` key is pressed.

+## TailwindCSS

+By default, textareas are resizable.
+To disable resizing using Tailwind, add a `resize-none` class to your textarea element.

 ## HEEx Component

 Phoenix projects come with a `input/1` component already included.
 You can apply this hook to all of your textareas by adding it this function component, where the function head matches on `%{type: "textarea"} = assigns`.
 Consider also adding `resize="none"` to disable manual resizing.